CentOS/container-pipeline-service/README.md

 ```
 This will bring up the openshift cluster with latest verion of OpenShift origin.

+***Bringing up the service:***

-Once the VM is ready, spin up a Jenkins server that can be used by the Jenkins
+Once the VM is ready with OpenShift cluster in it, spin up a Jenkins server that can be used by the Jenkins
 Pipeline buildconfigs.
 Also, since we're going to be building images using
 Jenkins pods, we need to add few capabilities to the Jenkins service account.